samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

         <br>

         First of all let's test the microbit is working.
-Enter the following code into the python (tip: some of this code might already be in the editor)....
+Enter the following code into the python <br>

         <script src="https://gist.github.com/meisben/ac85b4e31963a878a4bfe12f53970e72.js"></script>